disguise-one/RenderStream-shader/README.md

 #### `image`
 The texture data is loaded as an image from the `images` folder.
 It is not exposed as a parameter to RenderStream.

+The value must be the filename of the file in the images folder, including the extension, but excluding the folder.

+#### `pass`
+The texture data is generated every frame by a secondary shader.
+Helpful for optimisation and separating parts of the workload.

+The value must be the filename of the shader file in the `shaders/passes` folder, including the extension but excluding the folder.

 #### `min_filter`, `mag_filter`
 How to minify or magnify texture data when sampled at a different scale than the original texture data.